cespare/gost/README.md

 * Load averages for 1, 5, and 15 minutes; either as-is or divided by the number of CPUs for convenience
 * Disk usage for any given filesystem path

+### Debug interface

+The `debug_port` setting controls the port of a local server that gost starts up for debugging.
+Gost will print its (UDP) input and (Graphite) output via TCP to any client that connects to this port.
+So if you're using `debug_port = 8126` as in the example config, then you can connect like this:

+    telnet localhost 8126

+and you will see gost's input and output.
+This is very handy for debugging, instead of changing the `debug_logging` setting.

 ## Differences with StatsD